AdriUMA/Arch-Hyprland/README.arch.md

 Vemos los nuevos `/dev/sdXY` que se nos han creado

-> [INFO]
+> [!NOTE]
 > root `/` and `/home` can be on the same partition, but it is useful to separate them for future reinstalls to keep the system separate from data.
 > The `swap` partition is not mandatory, but it is recommended.

 **BIOS/MBR same disk with Windows**

-> [WARNING] On BIOS/MBR systems, only 4 primary volumes can be created.
+> [!WARNING] On BIOS/MBR systems, only 4 primary volumes can be created.
 Since Windows occupies 3, we cannot have swap or separate home from root.

 | Path | Bootable | Type  | Suggested Size |
 | ---- | -------- | ----- | -------------- |